mklemme/advanced-css/README.md

 ## Before you write that beautiful CSS

 ### Normalizing your canvas
 Different browsers have different base styles.
 To get around the issue of browsers destroying your hard work, it's wise to use normalizing methods to standardize everything.
 Luckily there are numerous libraries available.
-Here are some that I recommend:

-- Link 1
-- Link 2
-- Link 3

 **Why not reset?**
 Reset removes the base styling, where normalizing the all the elements gives you a foundation to work on and apply your styles to.